FDA bans Juul e-cigarettes tied to teen vaping surge

 FDA regulators warned companies for years they would have to submit rigorous, long-term data showing a clear benefit for smokers who switch to vaping.
 But all but the largest e-cigarette manufacturers have resisted conducting that kind of expensive, time-consuming research.

-While Juul remains a top seller, a recent federal survey shows that teen have been shifting away from the company.
+While Juul remains a top seller, a recent federal survey shows that teens have been shifting away from the company.
 Last year’s survey showed Juul was the fourth most popular e-cigarette among high schoolers who regularly vape.
 The most popular brand was a disposable e-cigarette called Puff Bar that comes in flavors like pink lemonade, strawberry and mango.
 That company’s disposable e-cigarettes had been able to skirt regulation because they use synthetic nicotine, which until recently was outside the FDA’s jurisdiction.
 Congress recently closed that loophole.

 Overall, the survey showed a drop of nearly 40% in the teen vaping rate as many kids were forced to learn from home during the pandemic.
 Still, federal officials cautioned about interpreting the results given they were collected online for the first time, instead of in classrooms.